 Stay calm and gentle if he doesn’t like it or throws it away, just as you would if he were exploring a new ball or toy.
-On the flip side, smile and praise him as he plays with the bottle, especially if he places the nipple in his mouth.
+On the flip side, smile and praise him as he plays with the bottle, especially if he places his lips around the bottle nipple to suck.

 2. Offer the bottle when your baby is calm

 As easy as it may be to calm your baby down by breastfeeding, the same isn’t always true with a bottle.
-In fact, he might be so hungry and upset that taking a bottle is the last thing he wants to do.
+He might be so hungry and upset that taking a bottle is the last thing he wants to do.

 This rule is true for kids of any age—trying to talk to a toddler in the middle of a tantrum can feel pointless.
 Instead, offer the bottle when you know he’s happy and calm, not when he hasn’t eaten the whole time you’ve been gone.

 One of the best times to offer a bottle is first thing in the morning.
-He’ll likely be calmer and willing to try new things than, say, during the witching hours at night.
+He can be calmer and willing to try new things than, say, during the witching hours at night.